Movie Madness University

 Movie Madness University is a film & television appreciation program of the Hollywood Theatre.
 Our class offerings range from in-depth four-week seminars to casual curated film series along with special presentations.
 The goal of all of our programming is to help people learn more about movies; explore Movie Madness' world-class collection; and meet like-minded film lovers.

-Scroll down to explore our October 2024 classes.
+Scroll down to explore our November 2024 classes.

 Community support helps us cover costs for our education initiatives, from instructor fees to MMU scholarships.
 Play a starring role in enriching our collective understanding of cinema with your contribution of any size!